Ravenbrook/mps/procedure/review.rst

 - reading and understanding the whole document and the related rules

 - practising the procedure on low-risk changes

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC-2119]_.
+They indicate what is requried for the review procedure to succeed in achieving its `.purpose`_.

 This version of review was created as part of `a project to migrate from Perforce to Git (and GitHub)